Skip to main content

 vulkro compliance --profile hipaa

-The Free tier ships the HIPAA mapping subcommand.
+The scanner ships the HIPAA mapping subcommand.
 Output is a control-by-control breakdown showing which findings touch which Security Rule citation:

 vulkro compliance --profile hipaa